 When performed alone, the eyelid operation takes one and a half to two hours if both upper and lower eyelids are addressed.

-What If I Don’t Have Excess Skin?
+What If I Don’t Have Excess Skin Around my Eyes?

 In the case of patients who only have a problem with pockets of fat beneath the lower eyelids, a transconjunctival blepharoplasty may be performed.
 This procedure is done using a tiny incision inside the lower eyelids to extract the excess fat.